hhas/SwiftAutomation/doc-source/1 introduction.md

 ## "Hello World!" example

-The following example uses SwiftAE to create a new "Hello World!" document in TextEdit:
+The following example uses SwiftAutomation to create a new "Hello World!" document in TextEdit:

     let textedit = TextEdit()